Introduction

 Aluminet ‘O’ Minimal Shade Net- Shade Percentage 30%

 This model is ideal for minimal shading.
-Its net is used to cover constructions.
-Or spread it as a ceiling below a greenhouse roof or mobile thermal protection.
+Its net can be used to cover constructions, or it can be spread as a ceiling below a greenhouse roof or mobile thermal protection.

 The diffused light transmission is 79%, while the size is up to 32 ft (10 m).